Finally, as with any potential legal dispute, you may want to contact a licensed attorney.

 Protests are made when you want to challenge the award or proposed award of a contract for procurement of goods and services or challenge the terms of a solicitation for a contract.
 It is always preferable to resolve issues at the contracting agency level.
 If not resolved, you can file a bid protest with the U.S. Government Accountability Office (GAO).
 Keep in mind, there are strict filing deadlines and regulations regarding protests.

 The USPS, its inspector general, and the U.S. Postal Inspection Service handle complaints about service-related issues.
-If you have a comment or complaint about a major policy change, such as postage rates or a proposed five day delivery schedule, contact the Postal Regulatory Commission (PRC) using their online contact form.
+If you have a comment or complaint about a major policy change, such as postage rates, contact the Postal Regulatory Commission (PRC) using their online contact form.

 Report Government Vehicle Misuse or Reckless Driving